caiodrear/cricket/readme.md

 ### before running the model

-* run cricsheet_fetch to download the cricsheed data
+* run cricsheet_fetch to download the cricsheet data
 * run data_wrangle to wrangle the data for both models

 ## acknowledgments